mini-M-py/Note/Note/os/system_calls.md

 goes to kernel and after finishing it give control back to user's programs.

 **Types of system calls:**
-Different system call are rquired in different situations.
+Different system call are required in different situations.
 Those call server different purpose.
 There are mainly five types of system calls:

 - **Process Control**: These system calls deal with process like creating,